UPDATE 10/12/19 at 8 pm: The swim advisory has been lifted.

-Dated 9/21/18.
-The Florida Department of Health in Volusia County has issued a swim advisory for the 27thAvenue area of the beach in New Smyrna Beach.
+The Volusia County Health Department has issued a swim advisory for the south jetty area of the beach in Ponce Inlet.
 The advisory is a result of recent water sampling conducted as part of the of the Healthy Beaches Program.
-Advisory signs are being posted.
+Advisory signs have been posted.

 A swim advisory means that contact with the water may pose an increased risk of infectious disease based upon Environmental Protection Agency (EPA) criteria, and swimming is not recommended at this time.

-Every two weeks, the department analyzes ocean water samples for enterococci bacteria.
+Every week, the department analyzes ocean water samples for enterococci bacteria.
 Enterococci bacteria can be found in the intestinal tract of humans and other animals.
 Associated bacteria can cause gastrointestinal illness, upper respiratory infections, or skin infections if open wounds or sores exist.

-During recent sampling, bacteria levels at the affected site ranged from 134-160 colony forming units per 100 mL.
+During recent sampling, bacteria levels at the affected site ranged from 97 to 336 Enterococcus CFU per 100 mL of marine water.

 Established by the United States Environmental Protection Agency, enterococci single sample criteria are: